OCR-D/ocrd-website/site/de/workflows.md

   </tbody>
 </table>

-### Step 12:  Line correction
+### Step 11:  Line correction

-In this processing step the segmented lines can be corrected.
+This processor can be used to correct the segmented lines.

 TODO: add images